iree-org/iree-llvm-sandbox/README.md

 sandbox-configure-and-build-iree
 ```

-Note that the `third_party/llvm-project` bundled with IREE will be used.
+Note that the `third_party/llvm-project` bundled with IREE is used.
-The `sandbox` branch often runs ahead of the IREE integration and should
+The `IREE` `ntv-sandbox` branch often runs ahead of the IREE integration and should
 generally be used.

 ## Using the Python API